 - Engineering programs, including Computer Science and Geology, including pre-majors.

 - Aviation programs, including Airport Management, Aviation Management, Air Traffic Management, Aviation Studies, Commercial Aviation and Unmanned Aircraft Systems Operations, including pre-majors.

 All other students in programs not listed above will be billed the base tuition rate.

 No. There is no tuition cap for online students.
 They will be billed per credit for all enrollment, at their program-specific online tuition rate.

-Tuition will post to students’ Campus Connection accounts in mid-July for Fall 2019.
+Tuition will post to students’ Campus Connection accounts in mid-July before the start of the Fall semester.

 Students double-majoring will be billed at the higher program-specific rate, if there is one.

 Major changes submitted prior to the last day to add/drop for the semester will be processed for the current semester.
 Students will be billed the tuition rate that corresponds with the new major.